spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-cloud-deployment.md

 2. In File Explorer, navigate to the `UnrealGDKExampleProject\spatial` directory and open the `spatialos.json` file in a text editor of your choice.
 3. In the file, locate the `name` field - it defaults to `demo`.
 Replace `demo` with the SpatialOS cloud project name shown in the Console (`beta_yankee_hawaii_621` using the example above).
 This associates your Unreal game with your SpatialOS cloud project, telling SpatialOS which cloud project you are uploading your built-out worker assemblies to.

 **Note:** Ensure you only change the `name` field at the top of the file.
-If you change any other settings, the deployment cloud fail.
+If you change any other settings, the deployment cloud will fail.

 ### Step 2: Build workers